A MAJOR NEW INITIATIVE FROM THE GFTU CONNECTING TRADE UNIONISTS WITH CREATIVE ACTIVISTS

 By expressing political ideas with beauty and emotion the arts can be the most profoundly transformative campaigning tools for persuading and educating members, employers and the public.

-Find out at this creative, stimulating and provocative festival that aims to throw flames into the belly of the UK’s movement for social and political change.
+Find out how at this creative, stimulating and provocative conference and festival that aims to throw flames into the belly of the UK’s movement for social and political change.

 The online programme can be viewed here